Shared base fixture

 - We call

-set_up_working_request()and we know this results in “working” behaviour.
+set_up_working_request()and we know this results in “working” behavior.
 Then we purposefully inject a defective negative page size into the working request.

 - We exercise the system under test in the same way.